suriyadeepan/suriyadeepan.github.io/_posts/2017-01-17-mle-linear.markdown

 title: "The Principle of Maximum Likelihood"
 subtitle: "Linear Regression : The Probabilistic Perspective"
 tags: ["machine learning", "probability", "maximum likelihood", "theory", "mle"]
-published: false
+published: true
 ---

 TODO : Motivation

 The principle of Maximum Likelihood is at the heart of Machine Learning.
 It guides us to find the best model in a search space of all models.
 In simple terms, Maximum Likelihood Estimation or MLE lets us choose a model (parameters) that explains the data (training set) better than all other models.
 For any given neural network architecture, the loss/cost/objective function is derived based on the principle of Maximum Likelihood.

 MLE is a tool based on probability.
-There are few concepts in probability, that should be understood before diving into MLE.
+There are a few concepts in probability, that should be understood before diving into MLE.
 Probability is a framework for meauring and managing uncertainty.
 In machine learning, every inference we make has some degree of uncertainty associated with it.
 It is essential for us to quantify this uncertainty.
 Let us start with the Gaussian Distribution.

 ## Gaussian Distribution

 A probability distribution is a function that provides us the probabilities of all possible outcomes of a stochastic process.
 It can be thought of as a description of the stochastic process, in terms of the probabilities of events.
 The most common probability distribution is the Gaussian Distribution or the Normal Distribution.

-The gaussian distribution is a way of measuring the uncertainty for a variable that is continuous between $ -\infty $ and $ +\infty $.
+The gaussian distribution is a means to measure the uncertainty of a variable that is continuous between $ -\infty $ and $ +\infty $.
 The distribution is centered at mean, $ \mu $.
 The width depends on the parameter $ \sigma $, the standard deviation (variance - $ \sigma^{2} $).
 Naturally, area under the curve equals 1.

 ![](/img/mle/normal1.png)